DanielVanNoord/Alpaca-CoverCalibrator/Alpaca.CoverCalibrator/README.md

 ## Files

-* DeviceManager.cs is a static class that manages access to device instances.
-This may be refactored into a service that can be accessed through dependency injection or function access, allowing the device controllers to be provided by a library
+* DriverManager.cs is a static class that manages access to device instances.
+This may be refactored into a service that can be accessed through dependency injection or function access, allowing the device controllers to be provided by a library.
+It also contains TransactionID access.
 * Logging.cs is a static class for logging management.
 This could be removed, using the logging instance included with ASCOM Standard instead.
 This architecture should be decided by the group for the next release.
 * Program.cs starts all components and parses command line arguments
-* ServerManager contains TransactionID and Browser start commands
-* ServerSettings contains all settings that are used by the server.
+* AlpacaSettings contains all settings that are used by the Alpaca REST API driver (not the device level settings).
 These are stored in the XMLProfile or another IProfile
 * Startup manages all ASP.Net core services and components